MeMoElprince/NodeJs-World/readme.md

 ## Hello NodeJs

-<p><b> I've gone a little deep into backend development with NodeJs, Express and mongoDB, so this documentation will cover some of my experience and knowledge in the backend in general and specificly in NodeJs </b></p>
+<p><b> I've diven a little deep into backend development with NodeJs, Express and mongoDB, so this documentation will cover some of my experience and knowledge in the backend in general and specificly in NodeJs </b></p>

 <hr>